 Being Local Has Advantages

-A recent Yodle survey finds that loyalty, convenience and community pride are key reasons people shop locally.
-While retail giants are successfully re-branding with hometown appeal, small businesses intimately know what makes their markets tick.
+Facebook IQ recently found that 85% of people said trust and security are the main reasons they choose to shop locally.
+While retail giants are successfully rebranding with hometown appeal, small businesses intimately know what makes their markets tick.
 Offering hyper-targeted holiday promotions by neighborhood and demographic can give you an advantage over larger competitors.
 Some examples include:

 - Social media marketing – An effective way to generate buzz now and all year long is to add personality and local flavor into your social channels.
 Run an Ugly Holiday Sweater contest and include a promo code.
 Ask customers to share a holiday memory or photo on Facebook.
 Run a promotion or special menu on Twitter.
 Get your products out there on Pinterest.